eXparity/hamcrest-date/README.md

 Usage
 -------------

-The matchers are exposed as static methods on the LocalDateMatchers, LocalDateTimeMatchers, ZonedDateTimeMatchers, and DateMatchers class.
+The matchers are exposed as static methods on the LocalDateMatchers, LocalTimeMatchers, LocalDateTimeMatchers, ZonedDateTimeMatchers, and DateMatchers class.
 For example

     LocalDate today = LocalDate.now(); myBirthday = LocalDate.of(2015, AUGUST, 9);
     MatcherAssert.assertThat(today, LocalDateMatchers.sameDay(myBirthday));